yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 # MakeFifoCost.py                                       (author unknown)
 # change-security-cusip.py                              (from Finite Mobius, LLC / Jason R. Miller)

+Toolbox uses the the internal MD 'code' font for display and outputs.
+Typically a Monospaced font so text columns align.
+>> If your language's double-byte characters do not display properly, then change in advanced mode; General Tools>Set MD Fonts
+>> Change 'code' font.
+Please only use a fixed-width Monospaced sol that column alignments are maintained (but your choice).

 Features:
 - Main window shows various diagnostic data and MD Preferences